prisma/prisma1/README.md

 - [Photon](https://photonjs.prisma.io/): Type-safe database access
 - [Lift](https://lift.prisma.io/): Declarative data modeling and migrations

 Photon and Lift are currently in Preview!
-[Limitations](https://github.com/prisma/prisma2-docs/blob/master/limitations.md) include missing features, limited performance and stability issues.
-You can learn more about Prisma 2 in the [announcement](https://www.prisma.io/blog/announcing-prisma-2-zq1s745db8i5) or the [docs](https://github.com/prisma/prisma2/tree/master/docs).
+Get started with the [tutorial](https://github.com/prisma/prisma2/blob/master/docs/tutorial.md) or some ready-to-run [examples](https://github.com/prisma/prisma-examples/tree/prisma2).

-You can track the progress of Prisma 2 on [**isprisma2ready.com**](https://www.isprisma2ready.com).
+You can track the progress of Prisma 2 on [**isprisma2ready.com**](https://www.isprisma2ready.com) or follow the development of the [technical specification](https://github.com/prisma/specs).